aws-samples/aws-mlflow-sagemaker-cdk/README.md

 ### Amazon HTTP API Gateway
 In order to implement the private integration, we create a AWS PrivateLink to encapsulate connections between MLflow server and the outside world through an [Amazon HTTP API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/http-api.html).

-### SageMaker Notebook
+### SageMaker Studio

-[Amazon SageMaker Notebook Instances](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html) are a ML compute instances that run the Jupyter Notebook App.
-Amazon SageMaker manages the creation of the instance and the related resources.
+[Amazon SageMaker Studio](https://aws.amazon.com/sagemaker/studio/) provides a single, web-based visual interface where you can perform all ML development steps.
+SageMaker Studio gives you complete access, control, and visibility into each step required to build, train, and deploy models.
+You can quickly upload data, create new notebooks, train and tune models, move back and forth between steps to adjust experiments, compare results, and deploy models to production all in one place.
-We will use an Amazon SageMaker Notebook Instance to experiment with our machine learning sample problem, and to show how you can integrate SageMaker with MLFlow and can handle the user authentication.
+We will use an Amazon SageMaker Studio to experiment with our machine learning sample problem, and to show how you can integrate SageMaker with MLFlow and can handle the user authentication.

 ## Implementation